 Before using bioethanol-blended petrol:

 - check for excess water - at the bottom of the fuel tank.
-A mechanic can easily do this for you.
+A mechanic can do this for you.

-- be sure to fill your tank on first use - to absorb any existing water in your tank.
+- be sure to fill your tank on first use - to better absorb any existing water in your tank.

 Biofuels vary in the way they’re produced, their impact on climate change, the environment and people.
 In order to provide New Zealanders with confidence in using sustainable biofuels, we have established a framework that allows producers and retailers to report on the environmental credentials of their products.